wineasio/wineasio-old-docs/DEAR-MICROSOFT.md

 The WineASIO Developers

 P.S.
-And please, please, please, don't rename the site "Microsoft GitHub".
+And please, please, please, don't rename us "Microsoft GitHub".
 We all know by now.